Hyderabad Smiles Advanced Dental Hospitals - Smile your brightest with us!

 When your gums cover most of the exposed teeth, the condition is called a “gummy smile”.
 In this condition, your teeth may appear shorter.

 We use the gum contouring procedure to remove the excess gum tissue from your teeth and reveal the crown of your teeth.
 We can carefully carve your gum line to create the right proportion between your gum tissues and teeth surface and give a smile you desire.

-Visit any of the branches of Hyderabad Smiles Advanced Dental Hospitals for a thorough examination of your teeth and for the best gum disease treatment.
-Or call us on (+91) 880 162 7272.
+Visit any of the branches of Hyderabad Smiles Advanced Dental Hospitals for a thorough examination of your teeth Or call us on (+91) 880 162 7272.